[Column] Ryanair hijacking is an act of war - so how does EU respond?

 The Ryanair hijack does not seem to be an isolated event.
 According to the RAND study it is part of a pattern of subversive acts by Russia, now copied by Belarus - a form of warfare.
 Responding seriously will have a price for Europe - in terms of democratic control, money and perhaps human lives.

 Others pay that price already.
-Since the collapse of the Soviet Union, Russia has used its military to destabilise its former allies Moldova, Georgia and Ukraine and tried to prevent them from getting closer to NATO and the European Union.
+Since the collapse of the Soviet Union, Russia has used its military to destabilise its former allies Moldova, Georgia and Ukraine and tried to prevent them from getting closer to Nato and the European Union.

 Still, RAND's researchers note that Russia has no interest in direct war on its western flank.
 Nato is strong.
 Russia's economy is weak.
 Moreover, Russia realises that a collapse of Nato or the EU would create a large vacuum in Europe, with Russia at risk of being sucked in.